Use Code

 • Sleep apnea

-But here’s the good news: Even if you can’t change risk factors like your ethnicity or family history, many of these are modifiable.
+But here’s the good news: Many of these are modifiable even if you can’t change risk factors like your ethnicity or family history.
 Your lifestyle choices and habits can go a long way to supporting healthy blood sugar.

 Testing for impaired fasting glucose is a simple blood test.
-It’s usually part of a routine physical with other blood tests.
-You need to fast for at least eight hours before getting tested, including avoiding that morning cup of coffee with cream or collagen.
+It’s usually part of a routine physical and could accompany other blood tests.
+You must fast for at least eight hours before performing the test.

-And while 100 mg/dL or below is technically considered normal, anything above 90 mg/dL is still creeping up close to that cut-off.
+While 100 mg/dL or below is technically considered normal, anything above 90 mg/dL still creeps up close to that cut-off.
 Ideally, your fasting values should be 72-90 mg/dL for optimal health.

 Impaired fasting glucose and prediabetes are the same thing.
 Both mean that your body is not handling glucose efficiently.
 But diabetes is a more serious diagnosis.